 2. Choosing The Best Blogging Platform

 You might have heard of blogger, Tumblr, WordPress, Joomla, Typepad etc.

 I personally recommend WordPress for its easy and user-friendly interface and several features even tech-phobic bloggers can use to run a great blog.

-You can start with a Free Theme or choose to buy a premium theme that gives more features and of course a professional look to your blog.
+You can start a blog with a Free WordPress Theme or choose to buy a premium theme that gives more features and of course a professional look to your blog.

-3. How to Select the Best Blog Hosting Service
+3. How to Select the Best Blog Hosting Site

 1. The uptime, server speed, and space – Extremely important because your blog will have at least one visitor at a time and you can’t afford to have your blog down or take forever to load.
 Settle for nothing but 99.9% uptime.
 100% is even better.

 More than 79% of online users never use a website that loads slowly.
 A large percentage abandons your site if it takes longer than 3 seconds.